 Selecting where you want to live is the next order of business.
 Two of the biggest factors in choosing a neighborhood are — cost and proximity to work.
 Even though Seattle just became the most expensive city for renters outside of major California cities, there are still some affordable areas.

 However, living in less expensive parts of Seattle could create a long commute for you.
 An important decision to make is figuring out whether saving money on an apartment or saving on your commute time matters more.
 Once you come to that conclusion, then the next step is to look at the diversity and cultural attributes of a neighborhood.
 Also, if you love hanging out at coffee shops, or being close to parks, or the waterfront, then these considerations will also help you narrow down the neighborhood of choice.

 Once you’ve locked down the neighborhood of choice, start searching for apartments in that area.
 Current rental trends tend to favor the landlord because of supply and demand.
 So, getting a head start on your apartment hunt is key.
-If you feel overwhelmed by the choices, take a look at some beautifully designed, fully-furnished, equipped and serviced apartments offered by Blueground.
+If you feel overwhelmed by the choices, take a look at some beautifully designed, serviced apartments offered by Blueground.
 Their spaces are created to help mid to long-term guests feel like a local right away.

 A move-in ready apartment that comes completely equipped could be just what you’re looking for.
 Plus, it significantly cuts down on the stress of moving.
 Simply show up and start living.

 After making all the necessary arrangements in Seattle, it’s time to prepare for the actual move.
 First things first.
 Closeout or transfer any local accounts you might have open, such as a membership at your local CrossFit studio or meditation center.
 Think about the items in your home that you no longer want or need.
 If you decide to donate most of your furniture pieces, contact the local charity and arrange for them to pick-up those items.